ciufcia/Asteroids/README.md

 An asteroids game running in the Windows Command Prompt.
 Made using [CommandGL](https://github.com/ciufcia/CommandGL.git).

-Before playing make sure to adjust the terminal's size and font size, so that the white borders match the window size.
+Before playing make sure to copy the assets folder to the executable directory and adjust the terminal's size and font size, so that the white borders match the window size.